-The Breslin, The John Dory Oyster Bar, and The Spotted Pig, NYC
+The Breslin, The John Dory Oyster Bar, Salvation Burger, Salvation Taco, The Spotted Pig, and White Gold, NYC

 Jansen's Temptation (sometimes spelled Jansson's Temptation) is a traditional Swedish gratin, often included in a smorgasbord.
 April Bloomfield of the Spotted Pig first cooked this dish in London.
 "I was absolutely blown away,” she says of the first time she had it.
 “It's the perfect combination of potatoes, sweet onions, and salty anchovies."